My Al Capone Museum | home

 Below are other examples of Al's authentic signature taken from various official documents to give an indication of his handwriting styles and their variances.

-He always signed his name Alphonse Capone for all police, court or prison documents and signed his name Al Capone for the public.
+He always signed his name Alphonse Capone for all official documents such as police, court or prison documents and signed his name Al Capone for the public.

 Al Capone endorsed check.
 Circa 1923.